musicglue/liquidts/README.md

 npm install --save liquidts
 ```

+## Concerns

+- [ ] Performance with large numbers of blocks needs to be investigated, especially in loop situations

 ## Rendering

 Performance with strings in Node is atrocious, so we try and avoid manipulating them wherever possible.
 There is a naive